Death of a family member in Finland

 Inheritance tax must be paid on property received as an inheritance or a bequest, if at the time of death the deceased lived in Finland.
 Inheritance tax is paid on the basis of the estate inventory deed or tax return.

 The amount of inheritance tax is calculated based on the value of the inherited property and the family relationship.
-You can get more information on inheritance tax from the Finnish Tax Administration.
+Read more about inheritance tax on the Finnish Tax Administration website.

 Survivors’ pensions for family members

-If you have lost a family member, you can get a survivor’s pension.
-Find out more about survivors’ pensions on the page Benefits in Finland in the event of bereavement.
+If you have lost a family member, you can under certain conditions get a survivor’s pension.
+Read more about survivors’ pensions on the page Benefits in Finland in the event of bereavement.

 More information